by Kelley York

 Wednesday, September 10th

 Archer could’ve had his pick of other colleges in other cities.
 But he liked it here, where he felt a little distanced from the outside world.
-There, in Candle Bay, California, he knew people.
-There, even if he couldn’t be comfortable, he could manage.
+Here, in Candle Bay, California, he knew people.
+Here, even if he couldn’t be comfortable, he could manage.

 Besides, who would’ve taken care of Vivian if he left?
 She did a poor job of it herself.
 Which was why Archer was stuck in the cold.
-Because if he didn’t wait to see if she came out of class to take her to lunch—Wednesdays were their lunch-date days—she would take it personally and he’d hear about it later.
+Wednesdays were his and Vivian’s lunch-date days.
+If she came out and he wasn’t waiting, he’d hear about it later.

-The last of the students filed out, but no Vivian.
+The last of the students filed from the classroom, but no Vivian.

 So she’d missed class.
 Again.